codersrank-org/repo_info_extractor/README.md

 # How to contribute?
 ## Set up working eenvironment
 We recommend to use Python virtual environments.
-We only support Python3, but please check you code in all major versions of Python3 starting with Python3.5.
+We only support Python3, but please test your code in all major versions of Python3 starting with Python3.5.

 ### Run UnitTests
 First you have to install nose2.